rehypejs/rehype/packages/rehype/readme.md

 ## Syntax

-HTML is parsed according to WHATWG HTML (the living standard), which is also followed by browsers such as Chrome and Firefox.
+HTML is parsed and serialized according to WHATWG HTML (the living standard), which is also followed by all browsers.

 ## Syntax tree